TCG Group consists of 21 companies. Can you tell us about the Group as well as how you view the Group's strength in comparison to your competitors?

 These days the SDGs are frequently listed as a major management issue.
 However, we have emphasized contribution to society for a long time, as indicated in our Corporate Philosophy: "We conduct the construction business as a mutually complementary activity vital to society."
 A good example of our emphasis on contribution to society is our SDGs Contribution Revenue index.
 To create this index, we have examined how much of our revenue clearly contributes to the 17 SDGs.
 For the fiscal year ended March 31, 2020, it accounted for over 20% of total sales, and we plan to raise that figure to 31% by the final year of the Mid-Term Plan.
 SDGs Contribution Revenue includes constructing reinforced concrete building with their strength exceeding the Building Standards Act by more than 15%, as well as revenue earned by Kongo-Gumi, which is carrying on the tradition of craftsmanship of the temple and shrine carpenters from the sixth century.

 How will you proceed with work style innovation?

-Both Takamatsu Corporation and Asunaro Aoki Construction are aiming for eight days of construction site shutdown every four weeks by the fiscal year ending March 2022.
-However, if an increase in site shutdown days results in the lengthening of construction periods as well as increased costs, we will be unable to meet customer expectations.
-Thus, productivity improvement as well as improving efficiency in all operations are essential.
+Both Takamatsu Corporation and Asunaro Aoki Construction are aiming for eight days of construction site shutdown every four weeks by the fiscal year ending March 31, 2022.
+However, if an increase in construction site shutdown days results in the lengthening of construction periods as well as increased costs, we will be unable to meet customer expectations.
+Thus, productivity improvement as well as improving efficiency in all operations is essential.
 We plan to improve productivity by the active use of ICT equipment, adoption of labor-saving construction methods, workflow review and other measures.

 Could you tell us about human resource development?
 What are your thoughts on promoting women's participation in the workplace?